MikeMorenoAudio/mikemorenoaudio.github.io/_posts/2019-08-09-EP–MK1-–-electric-piano-vst.md

 ---
 # EP-MK1

-**Euklid** is a real-time physical model of an Electric Piano built with Camomile and Pure Data.
+**EP-MK1** is a real-time physical model of an Electric Piano built with Camomile and Pure Data.

 <center><p><h2><a href="https://patchstorage.com/ep-mk1/"> Download EP-MK1 2.2 at Patchstorage </a></h2></p></center>